sinedied/esp-led-timer/README.md

 ### Wifi

+WIP

 ## Changing the bitmaps

 To generate the bitmap arrays for images, I used [image2cpp](https://javl.github.io/image2cpp/).
 Make sure to use RGB565 format and change the type to `uint16_t static` instead of `const uint16_t`, otherwise the app will crash.

+For drawing the bitmaps I used [PixiArt](https://www.pixilart.com/draw).